5 Tips – How to avoid back pain while gardening

 My patients are always asking on the best positions to have when sleeping to avoid neck and back pain.

 Basically when you turn your head to the right the movement of the top vertebrae will be mimicked below in the last 3 lumbar vertebrae.
-This is one of the reasons why sleeping in your stomach will be very harmful for your spinal health, unless your mattress has a hole for you to put your head thru.
-Of course this not being the case as you sleep on your tummy your head will be turned to one side creating torsion in your neck for 1 to 7 hours plus and at the same time this torsion will be reproduced in your low back.
+This is one of the reasons why sleeping on your stomach will be very harmful for your spinal health, unless your mattress has a hole for you to put your head through.
+Of course this not the case as you sleep on your tummy your head will be turned to one side creating torsion in your neck for 1 to 7 hours plus and at the same time this torsion will be reproduced in your low back.
 This can create a dull low back pain in the morning.
 It can also create misalignments in the spine that if left untreated can turn into fixated joints that can degenerate with time and cause pain.

 Tip 1: Due to the above explanation avoid tummy sleeping and if you do limit this to a very short time until you find your comfortable position

-Tip 2: If sleeping on your side try to avoid having a pillow that will raise your head above the line of your spine.
+Tip 2: If sleeping on your side, try to avoid having a pillow that will raise your head above the line of your spine.
 Your spine should be aligned with your neck as the image here shows.

 Tip 3: If sleeping on your side and if you are currently suffering from pelvis or low back pain, try to use a small pillow in between your knees.